roytang/blog/content/replies/2016/07/d59490f/index.md

 - '2'
 ---

 We serve a McSpaghetti.
-The first time I tried a McDonald's overseas I tried to order a McSpaghetti and the Chinese lady behind the counter looked at me like I was a madman\n\nAlso they are consistently #2 behind a local Bee-themed franchise
+The first time I tried a McDonald's overseas I tried to order a McSpaghetti and the Chinese lady behind the counter looked at me like I was a madman

+Also they are consistently #2 behind a local Bee-themed franchise